 The different types of work experience available, and what they entail.

 There are many different types of work experience opportunities out there, each suited to specific stages in your education or early career.
-Here City University's Professional Liaison Unit and Sarah Kite, Graduate Prospects work experience business manager run through the main options and what they entail.
+Here we’ll run you through the main options and what they entail.

 Many smaller companies will be open to taking on students for a week of work shadowing to get an insight into a role or a company.
 This is a great way to explore the world of work when you are in your first year of university.
 If you can amass two or three stints of work shadowing it will stand you in good stead to secure a longer placement.